umccr/genocrate/docs/cli.md

 ```
 Usage: genocrate [OPTIONS] PATH

-  Validate a batch of files or bags for BagIt or MD5 compliance.
+  Validate a batch for BagIt or MD5 compliance.

+  Data must reside in the `data` subdirectory.

+  Validation types: - BagIt: `path` is the batch directory containing `data`
+  and BagIt files/manifests. - MD5: `path` is the MD5 manifest file located
+  alongside `data` (not inside it).

+  RO-Crate metadata in `data` is always validated first.
+Use `--skip-
+  integrity-validation` to skip BagIt/MD5 checks.

 Options:
   -t, --validation-type [bagit|md5]